ZheniaTrochun/MeteorTask/README.md

 run `meteor` command by terminal in project root

-to login as admin: email: admin@admin.com, pass: 123123
+to login as admin: email: admin@admin.com

 enjoy :)